Houdini 21.0 Character KineFX

 View the packed folder structure

-3. For the Packed Folder Split SOP, you can select from the drop-down menu beside the node name to view either the Packed Folders or Extracted data.
+When viewing the packed folder structure on the Packed Folder Split SOP, you can select from the drop-down menu beside the node name in the rig tree view and geometry spreadsheet to view either the Packed Folders or the Extracted data.

 View the primitives in the geometry spreadsheet